CNelias/CategoricalTimeSeries.jl/paper/paper.md

 **Motif recognition**:
 Time-series can present repeating motifs that are worthwhile identifying.
 However, simple line-search algorithm are not adapted for all motifs [@Pevzner:2000]
-Moreover, the lack of proper distance measurement complicates the saerch in the context of categorical time-series.
+Moreover, the lack of proper distance measurement complicates the search in the context of categorical time-series.
 An implementation using the *random projection* method [@Buhler:2002] is used here.
 The identification of potential motifs is done with the ```detect_motifs``` function.
 It takes as required input a time-series (1-D array), the length of the motifs to look for, and the number of allowed errors.